+- 1 - 2024.10.29_Macro_Waiver-

+Last printed 11/5/2024 2:51:00 PM 2024.10.29_Macro_Waiver-Adverse-Effect.docx
-(a) (i) there is water physically available at the proposed point of diversion in the amount that the applicant seeks to appropriate; and

-(ii) water can reasonably be considered legally available during the period in which the applicant seeks to appropriate, in the amount requested, based on the records of the department and other evidence provided to the department.
-Legal availability is determined using an analysis involving the following factors:

-(A) identification of physical water availability;

-(B) identification of existing legal demands of water rights on the source of supply throughout the area of potential impact by the proposed use; and

-(C) analysis of the evidence on physical water availability and the existing legal demands of water rights, including but not limited to a comparison of the physical water supply at the proposed point of diversion with the existing legal demands of water rights on the supply of water.

-(b)(i) the water rights of a prior appropriator under an existing water right, a certificate, a permit, or a state water reservation will not be adversely affected.
+- (a) (i) there is water physically available at the proposed point of diversion in the amount that the applicant seeks to appropriate; and - (ii) water can reasonably be considered legally available during the period in which the applicant seeks to appropriate, in the amount requested, based on the records of the department and other evidence provided to the department.
+Legal availability is determined using an analysis involving the following factors: - (A) identification of physical water availability; - (B) identification of existing legal demands of water rights on the source of supply throughout the area of potential impact by the proposed use; and - (C) analysis of the evidence on physical water availability and the existing legal demands of water rights, including but not limited to a comparison of the physical water supply at the proposed point of diversion with the existing legal demands of water rights on the supply of water. - (b) the water rights of a prior appropriator under an existing water right, a certificate, a permit, or a state water reservation will not be adversely affected.
 In this subsection (1)(b), adverse effect must be determined based on a consideration of an applicant's plan for the exercise of the permit that demonstrates that the applicant's use of the water will be controlled so the water right of a prior appropriator will be satisfied.

-(ii) Written consent to the application by a prior appropriator proves by a preponderance of evidence that the prior appropriator's water rights identified in the written consent will not be adversely affected by the proposed permit.
+The applicant is not required to prove a lack of adverse effect for any water right identified in a written consent to approval filed pursuant to subsection (9) in connection with a permit application.

+Last printed 11/5/2024 2:51:00 PM 2024.10.29 Macro Waiver-Adverse-Effect.docx
-(c) the proposed means of diversion, construction, and operation of the appropriation works are adequate;

-(d) the proposed use of water is a beneficial use;

-(e) the applicant has a possessory interest or the written consent of the person with the possessory interest in the property where the water is to be put to beneficial use, or if the proposed use has a point of diversion, conveyance, or place of use on national forest system lands, the applicant has any written special use authorization required by federal law to occupy, use, or traverse national forest system lands for the purpose of diversion, impoundment, storage, transportation, withdrawal, use, or distribution of water under the permit;
+- (c) the proposed means of diversion, construction, and operation of the appropriation works are adequate; - (d) the proposed use of water is a beneficial use; - (e) the applicant has a possessory interest or the written consent of the person with the possessory interest in the property where the water is to be put to beneficial use, or if the proposed use has a point of diversion, conveyance, or place of use on national forest system lands, the applicant has any written special use authorization required by federal law to occupy, use, or traverse national forest system lands for the purpose of diversion, impoundment, storage, transportation, withdrawal, use, or distribution of water under the permit;